-Finally, we check that our edge-set $A_j$ satisfies (b) and (c).
-By construction, the only edges of $A_j$ that do not belong to $E(H)$ are those that belong to $E^L_G(v_j)$, which implies these two conditions.
+Finally, we check that our edge set $A_j$ satisfies condition (b).
+By construction, the only edges of $A_j \setminus A_{j-1}$ that do not belong to $E(H)$ are those that belong to $E^L_G(v_j)$, which implies (b).
 Hence, the induction step is complete, and the claim is proven.
 As stated at the beginning of the proof, the claim together with the Combinatorial Nullstellensatz implies our theorem. \end{proof}